 None of the communities experience the long commuting times of more densely populated metropolitan areas due to traffic congestion.
 Van Buren County, Kent County (Grand Rapids), and Wayne County had mean travel times to work of 23.6, 20.7, and 25.8 minutes respectively.
 However, employment data show that over 48 percent of Van Buren County residents worked outside the County.
-In comparison, only 25 percent of Kent County residents, and 9 percent of Wayne County residents worked outside their county of residence.
-A majority of Van Buren County residents who commute to work go to Kalamazoo, Grand Rapids and the Benton Harbor areas.
+In comparison, only 25 percent of Kent County residents, and 9 percent of Wayne County residents worked outside their county residents who commute to work go to Kalamazoo, Grand Rapids and the Benton Harbor areas.